apache/mxnet/docs/tutorials/mkldnn/MKLDNN_QUANTIZATION.md

 pip install mxnet-mkl --pre
 ```

-## Image Classification Quantization Demo
+## Image Classification Demo

 A quantization script [imagenet_gen_qsym_mkldnn.py](https://github.com/apache/incubator-mxnet/blob/master/example/quantization/imagenet_gen_qsym_mkldnn.py) has been designed to launch quantization for image-classification models.
 This script is  integrated with [Gluon-CV modelzoo](https://gluon-cv.mxnet.io/model_zoo/classification.html), so that all pre-trained models can be downloaded from Gluon-CV and then converted for quantization.
 For details, you can refer [Model Quantization with Calibration Examples](https://github.com/apache/incubator-mxnet/blob/master/example/quantization/README.md).

 ## Integrate Quantization Flow to Your Project

-It's important to note that the quantization flow works with the symbolic MXNet API.
+Quantization flow works for both symbolic and Gluon models.
 If you're using Gluon, you can first refer [Saving and Loading Gluon Models](https://mxnet.incubator.apache.org/versions/master/tutorials/gluon/save_load_params.html) to hybridize your computation graph and export it as a symbol before running quantization.
-The picture shows the quantization flow.

 In general, the quantization flow includes 4 steps.
 The user can get the acceptable accuracy from step 1 to 3 with minimum effort.
 Most of thing in this stage is out-of-box and the data scientists and researchers only need to focus on how to represent data and layers in their model.
 After a quantized model is generated, you may want to deploy it online and the performance will be the next key point.
 Thus, step 4, calibration, can improve the performance a lot by reducing lots of runtime calculation.